Daniel-Tomov/nodying/README.md

 # NoDying
-A Minecraft plugin where selected players don't dye
+A Minecraft plugin where selected players don't die

 Made for Minecraft version 1.16.
 Not tested with other versions